Rhain-U/milestone-project-2/README.md

 ## 3. Features

-The website consists of four different pages.
-The main page contains the introduction and quiz section.
-Once the finish button is selected at the end of the quiz the user is navigated to another page based on their results of the selections made when completing the quiz.

-When the index page initially loads, only the page heading, a section contain an introductory message and a start button are displayed.
+The website consists of an index page with hidden pages within.
+The menu screen, game screen and results screen.
+Each will be shown once in turn once the start button has been clicked.

 ![Screenshot of the intro message](/documentation/intro-screenshot.webp)